Afzal-KSL/Royal-Rental/README.md

 # Royal-Rental
-A Mobile Application to Rent Things
+A Mobile Application to Rent Things.

 Users can rent their things and borrow other things without any mediator or charges.
-They can also track their products.
+They can also track their things.

 Software Used: Android Studio